Scholarly and professional outside compensated services

 Professional or scholarly service by faculty members and classified employees within their subject matter field of expertise and for compensation by sources other than University-administered funds.
 For example: consulting, research, teaching, studies, surveys, and training programs.
 The prior notification requirement also applies to compensated outside activities that result in textbooks, scholarly articles, musical and artistic works, and other forms of educational media when the title to the property remains with the creator and when these are considered for evaluations for performance, and tenure and promotion.

-- Compensation refers to anything of value received from an outside entity in any form, including, but not limited to salary, consulting fees, speaker fees, honoraria, paid authorship, paid or reimbursed travel, loans, stocks, bonds, stock options, and rights to patent or royalty payments.
+- Compensation refers to anything of value received from an outside entity in any form, including, but not limited to salary, consulting fees, speaker fees, honoraria, paid authorship, paid or reimbursed travel, business ownership equity, loans, stocks, bonds, stock options, laboratory/office space, high-value materials that are not freely available (e.g., biologics, chemicals, model systems, technology, etc.), equipment, supplies, financial support for students and laboratory personnel, and rights to patent or royalty payments.

 - Include professional activities for both domestic and foreign entities.